TeamVastsea/lingmoos-frontend/README.md

 This repository is licensed under [MIT License](https://github.com/This-is-XiaoDeng/nonebot-plugin-maimai-qrhelper/blob/main/LICENSE).

 > [!IMPORTANT]
-> The LingmoOS logo (including `public/icon` folder) are not covered under the MIT License.
-All rights to the logo are reserved by the LingmoOS Team.
+> The LingmoOS logo (including `public/icon` folder) and any associated branding are not covered under the MIT License.
+All rights to the logo and branding are reserved by the LingmoOS Team.
 Unauthorized use, reproduction, or distribution of the logo and branding is strictly prohibited without explicit permission.